 Some people are born into wealth, health, and stable families.
 Others are born into poverty, chronic illness, or circumstances that restrict every basic possibility from the first day of life.
 A child arrives blind.
 Another arrives into a war zone.
 A corrupt official thrives for decades.
 A person who has lived carefully and decently loses […]

-You are doing everything right – working hard, treating people decently, trying to be responsible – and then something blindsides you.
+You are doing everything right — working hard, treating people decently, trying to be responsible — and then something blindsides you.
 A diagnosis.
 A betrayal.
 A loss.
 Or you look around and see someone who has caused real harm living comfortably while someone gentle and careful is struggling with illness, financial ruin, or grief.
-And […]
+The […]

 Most people have prayed for something specific.
 A diagnosis comes back and you sit quietly asking for a particular result.
 A relationship fractures and you find yourself hoping some force outside you will hold it together.
 A career door closes and, almost instinctively, something in you turns toward what you cannot fully name and asks […]